Configure text, mobile app, and email responses

 For more information about the logic xMatters uses to present language to a user, see Multi-language capabilities.

 The ability to respond to SMS (text) alerts expires after a 36-hour period; to submit a valid response to an event after this time period, users can use email, phone, or the xMatters mobile app.

 Modifying a response choice while recipients are still responding to notifications will generate an error.
-For example, assume that a communication plan form is sending out notifications with the responses ACCEPT and REJECT.
+For example, assume that a form is sending out notifications with the responses ACCEPT and REJECT.
 If you later change the responses to ACC and REJ and a recipient then responds to the original response choices, the system generates an unrecognized reply error because ACCEPT and REJECT are no longer valid responses.